Professor

 Cross-Appointed

-Nazilla Khanlou, RN, PhD, is the Women’s Health Research Chair in Mental Health in the Faculty of Health at York University and an Associate Professor in its School of Nursing.
-Professor Khanlou’s clinical background is in psychiatric nursing.
+Professor Khanlou's clinical background is in psychiatric nursing.
 Her overall program of research is situated in the interdisciplinary field of community-based mental health promotion in general, and mental health promotion among youth and women in multicultural and immigrant-receiving settings in particular.
-She has received grants from peer-reviewed federal and provincial research funding agencies.
-Dr. Khanlou was the 2011-2013 Co-Director of the Ontario Multicultural Health Applied Research Network (OMHARN).
-She is founder of the International Network on Youth Integration (INYI), an international network for knowledge exchange and collaboration on youth.
+She applies intersectionality-informed frameworks, using diverse research methods, in community-based research.
+She is founder of the International Network on Youth Integration (INYI), an international network for knowledge exchange and collaboration on youth, and Editor-in-Chief of INYI Journal.
 She has published articles, books, and reports on immigrant youth and women, and mental health.
-She is involved in knowledge translation to the public through media.

 Other Links